wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 We distributed a survey composed of 18 questions, including free response, rating, and multiple choice questions.
 We recieved 106 responses in 4 days and saved the responses as a Google Sheet.
 We conducted a total of 9 Zoom interviews with professionals in the design industry with the goal of gaining context on the specification process before analyzing our survey data.

-## 3. Process
+## 3. Process and Clean Data Contained in a Spreadsheet

-- First, I imported the Google Sheet into Excel, which was my tool of choice for this small dataset.
+- First, I imported the Google Sheet containing survey responses into Excel, which was my tool of choice since this is a small dataset.
 - made a copy of the survey response sheet (where all survey responses are organized in rows by name of participant and columns are each survey question) to work with and  backing up the original
 - checked for spelling errors and corrected spelling mistakes